Department of Music, Theatre, and Dance

 DANC 343 – Ballet III 2 credit hours

 The purpose of this course is a continued study of ballet technique for the high intermediate dance student.
-Advanced technical concepts, movements and vocabulary associated with the ballet syllabus will be explored through more in depth physical practice and observation.
+Advanced technical concepts, movements and vocabulary associated with the ballet syllabus will be explored through more in-depth physical practice and observation.
 Special attention to artistic development, trouble- shooting technical inefficiencies and injury prevention will also be of focus throughout the course.
-Previous dance training is required and the completion of Ballet I and II, or the equivalent, is required.
-The primary focus of this course is the continued development of physical coordination, self- awareness, strength, flexibility, musicality and artistic expression within the high intermediate skill set level of ballet.
+Previous dance training is required and the completion of Ballet I or II, (DANC141 or DANC142), or the equivalent, is recommended.
+The primary focus of this course is the continued development of one's physical coordination, self- awareness, strength, flexibility, musicality, and artistic expression within the high intermediate skill set level of ballet.

 Total Credits Allowed: 6.00